apohllo/ror-tasks/task-4/Readme.md

 To load the fixtures at each test you have to use the `TestHelper` module.
 It has to be included in the test definition (see `test/book.rb` for details).
 In most of the tests you will need more than one class.
-You can create a file that will require all model files to simplify set up.
+You can create a file that will require all model files to simplify test set up.

 ### Migrations